SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

    !! myConstant = 50
    !! ~~~~~~~~~~ ^

+.. note: Experiment

+   Edit the code in the boxes above.
+   Try setting a different values for ``myVariable`` and ``myConstant``.
+   Try changing their names.
+   What characters are not allowed in variable names?

 ..
 TR: Is the requirement that constants have a value a current REPL limitation, or an expected language feature?